Kevin255091/Skyline-Problem/Readme.md

-# An algorithm for skyline problem
+# Solving the skyline problem

 My c code for solving the skyline problem using the max heap data structure.